01 of 07

 - Star Wars Launch Bay: Characters from the Star Wars stories meet their fans inside

-You'll also find lots of characters out walking around throughout the park, especially around the plaza in front of City Hall.
+In contrast to the Disney resorts in Florida, you will also find the characters walking around the California parks, especially around the plaza in front of City Hall.
 A character is usually on hand for photos just inside the entry gates, too.